What’s A Sedentary Lifestyle?

 - Driving in a vehicle for several hours each day

 - Watching television or gaming several hours each day

 - Sitting in a classroom all-day

 The consequences of the lack of physical activity can be hard on your mental and physical state.
 If you spend most of your time sitting or lying down, it can lead to a host of issues.
-Issues including high blood pressure, heart disease, diabetes, higher risks of certain cancers, anxiety, and so much more.
+Issues include high blood pressure, heart disease, diabetes, higher risks of certain cancers, anxiety, and so much more.
 These are several reasons why it is bad to be sedentary for long periods of time.

 11 Ways to Fix a Sedentary Lifestyle